How Long to Grill Boneless Chicken Breast: The Quick Answer

-If you’re wondering how long it takes to cook on a gas grill, we’re dishing out all of the answers.
-We’ve tested several rounds of grilled boneless chicken breasts and timed each one to learn general times and temps.
+I’ve tested countless rounds of grilled boneless chicken breasts on a gas grill and timed each one to learn general times and temps depending on thickness and grill temperature.
 But for best results, always use a meat thermometer to cook the chicken to 165°F.

 Want to learn how long it takes to make more of your favorite proteins?
 Learn how long to grill pork tenderloin, how long to cook burgers on the grill, how long to grill pork chops, and how long to bake chicken wings.

-And if you’re turning on the oven, we’ve got details on how long to bake chicken breast at 425!
+And if you’re turning on the oven, I’ve got details on how long to bake chicken breast at 425!

 Table of Contents

-- How Long to Grill Chicken Breast on a Gas Grill
+- How Long to Grill Boneless Chicken Breast: The Quick Answer

 - Master More Grilled Recipes